AllanYiin/YoloV4/README.md

 ### how to install

 trident only support python 3.x
-If you want to use pytorch api, you need pytorch 1.2 or higher If you want to use tensorflow api, you need tensorflow 2.2.0rc0 or higher (because trident tensorflow  api  is pure eager mode "without keras, without static graph"")
+If you want to use pytorch api, you need pytorch 1.2 or higher If you want to use tensorflow api (trident version>=0.5.5), you need tensorflow 2.2.0rc0 or higher (because trident tensorflow  api  is pure eager mode "without keras, without static graph"")
 You can install it from pip

     pip install tridentx   --upgrade
-`

 after installed trident, you can use following syntax to import it and assign the backed.